Fact Sheet: Protecting a Trademark

 Counterfeiting is the manufacture, import, export, distribution, and sale of consumer goods that are not genuine but are designed and branded to look identical to the authentic products in order to deceive consumers into believing that they are authentic.
 Counterfeiting also includes affixing the trademark or logo of a well-known consumer brand to a product, even though the product is not actually made or authorized by that brand.

-Knock-offs or “dupes,” on the other hand, are designed to look like authentic products, but they are not exact replicas and may differ in some ways, often in terms of the quality of materials.
-Knock-offs or “dupes” also don’t feature the trademark or logo of another brand but will usually have the brand of the company that made them.
+Knock-offs (also called “dupes”), on the other hand, are designed to look like authentic products, but they are not exact replicas and may differ in some ways.
+Knock-offs also don’t feature the trademark or logo of another brand, but will usually have the brand of the company that made them.
+Knock-offs are often bought knowingly by consumers who cannot or do not want to pay the prices of the originals but want to enjoy the look of luxury goods.

 The short answer is yes.
 In most countries, manufacturing and selling counterfeit products is prohibited by law and can result in civil and/or criminal penalties.
 Generally, brand owners can sue counterfeiters for damages and to obtain injunctions (or court orders) to prevent counterfeiters from continuing to manufacture and sell fake goods.
-In addition, in certain countries, the government can impose fines on, and even imprison, persons or manufacturers found guilty of selling counterfeit goods.
+In addition, in certain countries, individuals or manufacturers found guilty of selling counterfeit goods can face fines or even imprisonment.

-Unfortunately, counterfeits are sometimes found in seemingly legitimate stores; they are also sold through a variety of outlets, including flea markets, online marketplaces, ecommerce websites, street vendors, and on social media platforms either by advertising products for sale from individual sellers or via shopping functions or sponsored (paid) advertisements.
+Unfortunately, counterfeits are sometimes found in seemingly legitimate stores, and they are sold through a variety of outlets, including flea markets, online marketplaces, street vendors, and individuals on social media platforms advertising products for sale.
 Counterfeiters constantly adapt their sales and shipping strategies to circumvent detection and legal obstacles.

 Counterfeiting also damages a brand’s reputation and lowers consumer confidence in the authentic products marketed and sold under the brand name because if someone unknowingly buys a counterfeit, thinking it is the authentic product, and the product is faulty, they will hold the brand responsible.
 Counterfeiting also causes missed sales opportunities for retailers selling legitimate products and has a negative impact on manufacturing, resulting in the potential loss of income for employees, or even their jobs, owing to the slowing or discontinuance of production of authentic goods.